 Streamlining of architectural components

-Key realization points
+Key implementation points

-Integration with the bank's existing authentication system (LDAP/OAuth).
+Integrate with the bank's existing authentication system (LDAP/OAuth).

 Deploy monitoring, backup and disaster recovery solutions.

-Verify security, scalability and compliance through penetration testing, load testing and compliance audits.
+Verify security, scalability, and compliance through penetration testing, load testing, and compliance audits.

 Process simplification

-Two Sigma Interviewing Skills
+Two Sigma Interview Tips

-Algorithms and data structures are the basic disk
+Algorithms and data structures are the basics

-It is recommended to focus on reviewing dynamic programming, graph theory, heap, sliding window and other practical types of questions.Two Sigma is very fond of medium to hard questions, not only can write, but also to test whether you can use the optimal complexity to write a bug free code.
-One of our students was able to get the interviewer's goodwill because of the DP optimization in one step!
+It is recommended to focus on reviewing practical questions such as dynamic programming, graph theory, heaps, and sliding windows.
+Two Sigma likes medium to hard questions very much.
+It not only tests your ability to write, but also tests whether you can write bug-free code with optimal complexity.
+Some of our students directly won the favor of the interviewer because of their DP optimization in one step!

 Performance optimization thinking is a plus

-Understand company culture and direction in advance
+Understand the company culture and direction in advance

 Want to secure a Two Sigma Offer?Programhelp Specialized in OA writing & interview assistance